webber-energy-group/HOwDI/README.md

 (HOwDI) ~ HOwDI run
 ```

-Use `HOwDI-run -h` for a list of options.
+Use `HOwDI run -h` for a list of options.

 ## Postprocessing Tools